What are IP protection classes?

 - Contamination with viruses and bacteria (important for medical technology)

-Each individual protection class represents one or more common failure modes.
-For example, a device may be particularly well protected against dust as well as splash and rain water, but only slightly against vibration, because this hardly plays a role at the workplace.
-Something like this would be assumed for surveillance cameras for outdoor use, for example.
+Each individual protection class represents one or more common possibilities for fault.
+For example, a device may be particularly well protected against dust, splash water and rainwater, but only slightly protected against vibration, as this hardly plays a role in the workplace.
+This would be the case, for example, with surveillance cameras for outdoor use.

 IP codes with international standardization

-International standards for the necessary protection of equipment and installations have long been established.
+International standards for the necessary protection of devices and systems have long been established.
 They are classified in the International Protection Codes (IP codes).
-International standards change from time to time and may differ in detail from German standards.
-For an industrial PC, for example, protection class IP65 according to DIN EN 60529 (VDE 0470) is decisive.
-The first digit of an IP code stands for contact and dust protection, the second for water protection.
+The international standards change from time to time and may differ in detail from German standards.
+For an industrial PC, for example, protection class IP65 in accordance with DIN EN 60529 (VDE 0470) is decisive.
+The first digit of an IP code stands for protection against contact and dust, the second for protection against water.